 Considered the AANEM’s highest honor.
 Given to members who are recognized as major contributors in the fields of neuromuscular and electrodiagnostic medicine by virtue of teaching, research, and scholarly publications.

 Honors members for their significant contributions related to neuromuscular and electrodiagnostic medicine education.
 Contributions may include regularly serving as a faculty member at the AANEM Annual Meeting, providing education about NM and EDX medicine to professionals outside of AANEM, outstanding resident/fellow education programming, and/or developing innovative or unique instructional methods and/or materials.
-Up to two awards will be given annually, one for neurology and one for PMR.
+Up to two awards will be given annually:

 Public Recognition Award

 Awarded to public figures, celebrities, or entities that have made extraordinary contributions toward increasing public awareness of muscle and nerve disorders.

 Scientific Impact Award

 Honors mid-career members (ideally 10 years or less from residency/fellowship) for serving as a first author, second author, or last (senior) author on a published paper in a national or international peer-reviewed, indexed journal within the past 2 years (case studies, textbooks, and textbook editorship will not be considered).
 The paper must feature a topic or topics pertinent to AANEM.
 Its impact will play a significant role in determining the award winner as well as its importance and timeliness in relation to current research trends.
 Up to two awards will be given annually.